A dynamical proof of Matui's absorption theorem: Introduction

 Denote by $M(\Gamma)$ the set of $\Gamma$-invariant Borel probability measures on $X$.
 It is not hard to see that if $h$ realizes an orbit equivalence between the relations induced by actions of two countable groups $\Gamma$, $\Lambda$ on $X$ then one must have $h_*M(\Gamma)=M(\Lambda)$.
 For minimal actions of $\Z$ there is a converse to that statement, proved by Giordano, Putnam and Skau \cite{Giordano1995}: if two minimal actions of $\Z$ preserve the same Borel probability measures then they are orbit equivalent.
 This theorem is far from being obvious; for instance, preserving the same Borel probability measures certainly does not imply that both actions have the same orbits.

 Since \cite{Giordano1995}, this classification theorem has been re-proved in several papers, including \cite{Putnam2010} and \cite{Keane2011}; all known proofs are fairly technical.
-Motivated in part by the perspective of extending this classification theorem for other group actions (so far it is known for every $\Z^d$, see \cite{Giordano2010}), the author and S. Robert claimed to give in \cite{Melleray2023} a purely dynamical proof of the classification theorem.
+Motivated in part by the perspective of extending this classification theorem for other group actions (so far it is known to hold for free actions of $\Z^d$ for any $d$, see \cite{Giordano2010}), the author and S. Robert claimed to give in \cite{Melleray2023} a purely dynamical proof of the classification theorem.
 I discovered recently that this proof has a gap.

 Loosely speaking, the proof strategy in \cite{Melleray2023}, similarly to what is done in \cite{Giordano2004} or \cite{Putnam2010}, is to first prove that a ``small extension'' of an equivalence relation induced by a minimal $\Z$-action results in a relation which is orbit equivalent to the relation one started with; then to prove that given two equivalence relations $R$, $S$ induced by minimal $\Z$-actions which preserve the same Borel probability measures, one can produce a third equivalence relation $T$ which is a small extension of both $R$ and $S$, thereby deriving that $R$ and $S$ are orbit equivalent.